KyrosKrane/PetTracker/Steps before releasing.md

 1. Hide the All pets tab
 1. Delete characters on the Characters tab
 1. On the Pet Charms tab, delete any saved numbers
+1. Protect all the visible sheets, except user editable ranges on Characters and Pet Charms tabs
 1. Open the script editor and set the version number for the script
 1. Use the Share option to give world-read permissions.
 1. Distribute the URL to testers.